IGM-202-2225/project-2-jgd6426/README.md

 - Flee the user's mouse, Stay In Bounds, Wander, Flock with other butterflies
 - Obstacles - bees, user's mouse
-- Seperation - other butterflies(to the best they can)
+- Separation - other butterflies(to the best they can)

-#### State Transistions
+#### State Transitions

-- default, but if user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state
+- default, but if the user has a flower mouse cursor and they click, the cursor will switch back to the default cursor and trigger the state

 ### Not Scared Anymore